-- 1. The parent(s) must phone the school giving the reason and the approximate length of absence. - 2.
+- 1. The parent(s) must phone the school giving the reason and the approximate length of absence.
+Please call 330-492-2657 and dial 4 for our attendance voicemail. - 2.
 A written excuse, explaining the reason for absence, signed and dated by the parent, must be presented upon a student's return to school. - 3.
 Persistent absences may cause serious academic problems (including but not limited to course failure).
 The administration or the class teacher will normally review the matter with parents before a decision is made by the administration.
 Persistent absences may also result in the student being subject to appropriate disciplinary action. - 4.
-Except in cases of emergency as determined by the principal/administration and/or a faculty member (as applicable or necessary), a student may only (a) be released from school with the prior written authorization of the student's parent, or (b) leave the school grounds with the prior authorization from the principal/administration.
+Except in cases of emergency as determined by the principal/administration and/or a faculty member (as applicable or necessary), a student may only (a) be released from school with the prior written authorization of the student's parent, or (b) leave the school grounds with the prior authorization from the principal/administration. - 5.
+If a child leaves before 11:00, they are considered all day absent. - 6.
+If a child leaves after noon, they are considered all day present. - 7.
+If a student arrives after 11:00 a.m. or leaves before noon, he/she is absent for half a day.